 Whether you test once a day or several times, following a testing routine will help you prevent infection, return true results, and better monitor your blood sugar.
 Here’s a step-by-step routine you can follow:

-1. To cut your risk of infection, wash your hands with warm, soapy water.
+1. Wash your hands with warm, soapy water.
 Then dry them well with a clean towel.
 If you use an alcohol swab, be sure to let the area dry completely before testing.

 2. Prepare a clean lancet device—the spring-loaded device that holds the needle (lancet) that you will use to prick the end of your finger—by inserting a clean needle.

-3. Remove one test trip from your bottle or box of strips, being sure to close it back completely so as to avoid contaminating the other strips with dirt or moisture.
+3. Remove one test strip from your bottle or box of strips, being sure to close it completely so as to avoid contaminating the other strips with dirt or moisture.